njfrew/njfdyf/assignments/Sprint-7/README.md

 ## Viewing your Notes
 <img height="450" src="https://github.com/njfrew/njfdyf/blob/master/assignments/Sprint-7/Screenshots/Screen%20Shot%202020-05-16%20at%203.36.22%20PM.png">

-Now that you're signed in you can see all of your notes listed in front of you and when they were last edited.
-Tap any of the notes to see the content of that note.
+Now that you're signed in, you can see all of your notes listed in front of you, and when they were last edited.
+Tap any of the notes to see the content of that note and be able to edit them.
 Or tap the plus button to add a new note.

 ## Making a Note
 <img height="450" src="https://github.com/njfrew/njfdyf/blob/master/assignments/Sprint-7/Screenshots/Screen%20Shot%202020-05-16%20at%203.36.45%20PM.png">

 Give your note a title and type in the content box below whatever you'd like.
-When you are done making your note tap save or go back if you do not want to save it.
-If you wanted to add more to your note, do not worry you can always come back and edit your note.
+When you are done making your note, tap save or go back if you do not want to save it.
+If you wanted to add more to your note, do not worry you can always come back and edit your note later.

 ## Deleting a Note
 <img height="450" src="https://github.com/njfrew/njfdyf/blob/master/assignments/Sprint-7/Screenshots/Screen%20Shot%202020-05-16%20at%203.37.05%20PM.png">